durrcommasteven/durrcommasteven.github.io/_posts/2018-10-01-dumb-battleship-algo.md

 <img src="{{site.baseurl}}/assets/images/post_2/long_game_webp.webp" alt="long_game" style="width:100%">
 </figure>

-This game took literally 100 moves -- way longer than any human would ever take, and on average longer than random guessing.
+This game took literally 100 moves -- way longer than any human would ever take, and longer than random guessing (on average).
 The cause of this failure is the long piece placed horizontally at the bottom of the board, which has a little 2-square boat rotated vertically at its right end.
 This utterly baffles the neural network, and it ends up predicting that it's more likely that a ship is on a single isolated square (which is impossible) than it is for a tile to be occupied above the long stretch of hits.
 Obviously the single set of convolutional filters alone aren't a replacement for reasoning.

 Lets see how the algorithm plays during one of its faster games, this one taking just 19 moves.